marcusand/rsync-watch/README.md

 Watch a local directory and sync to a remote host.
 Useful for developing on one machine while running the application on another one.

+## Requirements

+- `rsync` has to be installed on both machines
+- `fswatch` has to be installed on local machine

 ## Usage

 1. Clone repo